 - Complimentary Virgin Australian return domestic flight per card year.

 - Lounge Access – 2 entries per year to the American Express Lounge at Sydney International and/or Melbourne International Airport and 2 single entry Virgin Australia Lounge passes

 - Insurance – Complimentary Travel Insurance, Travel Inconvenience Insurance, Refund & Purchase Protection and more.

-Welcome bonus on this card have ranged anywhere from 50,000 to 100,000 Velocity points over the years.
-The current, publicly available welcome bonus is for 50,000 Velocity points.
-However, you could treat yourself to an extra 10,000 Velocity points in welcome bonus (total 60,000 points), when you apply for the card using this unique referral link for The American Express Velocity Platinum Card.
+Welcome bonus on this card has ranged anywhere from 50,000 to 100,000 Velocity points over the years.
+The current public offer is 50,000 Velocity points.
+However, you can bump this up to a much more respectable 60,000 Velocity points (extra 10,000 points) when you apply for the card using this unique referral link for The American Express Velocity Platinum Card.

-Fly Virgin Australia from Melbourne to Bali return for 44,600 Velocity points
+Fly Virgin Australia economy class from Melbourne to Adelaide return for 15,600 Velocity points

 Please note that if you currently hold a card directly issued by American Express, or have held one in the past 18 months, you are NOT eligible for this bonus.
-However, if your card was issued by a bank, you will be eligible to receive the bonus points upon meeting the minimum spend.
+However, if your card was issued by a bank, you will receive the bonus points after meeting the minimum spend.

 Disclosure : If you apply for this card using the link above and are approved, pointsHq or it’s related entity may receive some referral points.

 Complimentary return flight